AlbertPoliarco/MP3-Health-Declaration/README.md

 Made a Health Declaration App.

 Check person's temperature and update personal information.
+Database for the hospitals or clinics
 Frontend
 ReactJS, bootstrap, materialui

 Backend
 MongoDB
 Create, Read, Update, and Delete

+bug with Edit function